 Proton pumps are also important in the transport of various substances in the body, as we will see in detail in later sections.
 And while proton pump inhibitors are designed to interact specifically with the hydrogen/potassium pump in parietal cells of the stomach, research suggests that they likely have nonspecific binding capabilities (3).
 In other words, their chemical structure enables them to bind to other proton pumps as well.
 Though PPIs don’t stay in the blood for very long, their binding to proton pumps is essentially irreversible—they will continue to inhibit the proton pump until the master antioxidant glutathione is able to facilitate dissociation (4).

-PPIs can harm your heart, brain, kidneys, and gut.
-There are other alternatives.
+Proton Pump Inhibitors (PPIs) can harm your heart, brain, kidneys, and gut.
+There are other alternatives. #PPIs

 The composition of microbes that inhabit your gut is incredibly sensitive to changes in the local environment. pH, a measure of the acidity of an environment, is an important facet of gut health and a particularly potent regulator of microbial communities (5).
 PPI use reduces the amount of acid produced in the stomach, and ultimately the amount of stomach acid that reaches the gut.
 This causes a significant shift in the pH of the intestines.

 Indeed, several recent studies have shown that PPI alters the gut microbiota by reducing its overall diversity (6,7).
 Opportunistic pathogens, including Enterococcus, Streptococcus, Staphylococcus, and E. coli, tended to be more prevalent in the guts of PPI users.